ahicks92/fastnet/specification.md

 - Pack the packet as though it is being sent unreliably.

-- Increment both the packet sequence number and reliable packet sequence number.
+- Increment both the packet sequence number and reliable packet sequence number using wrapping arithmetic.

 - Set the reliability flag.